A Practical Superheterodyne-Receiver Detector using Stimulated Emissions

 The accurate and timely discovery of radio receivers can assist in the detection of radio-controlled explosives.
 Superheterodyne receivers emit low-power radio signals during normal operation.
 These are known as unintended emissions.
 In this paper, the unintended emissions of superheterodyne receivers are analyzed.
 Such receivers are exposed to known stimulation signals, and their behavior is measured.
 Recorded emissions demonstrate that it is possible to inject arbitrary signals into a radio's unintended emissions using a relatively weak stimulation signal.
 This effect is called stimulated emissions.
 A novel detection system that uses these stimulated emissions is proposed.
 The performance of this system is compared with passive-detection techniques using artificially generated emissions signals.
 The proposed system offers a 5- to 10-dB sensitivity improvement over existing techniques.

-C. Stagner et al., "A Practical Superheterodyne-receiver Detector Using Stimulated Emissions," IEEE Transactions on Instrumentation and Measurement, Institute of Electrical and Electronics Engineers (IEEE), Apr 2011.
+C. Stagner et al., "A Practical Superheterodyne-Receiver Detector using Stimulated Emissions," IEEE Transactions on Instrumentation and Measurement, vol. 60, no. 4, pp. 1461-1468, Institute of Electrical and Electronics Engineers (IEEE), Apr 2011.

 Electrical and Computer Engineering

 Keywords and Phrases

 Electromagnetic Radiative Interference; Matched Filters; Mixers; Radio Transceivers; Sensor Systems; Software radio; Software radio

 International Standard Serial Number (ISSN)